Generic Name: prenatal multivitamins (PRE nay tal VYE ta mins)

 What are Prenatal Plus?

-There are many brands and forms of Prenatal Plus available.
+There are many brands and forms of prenatal multivitamins available.
 Not all brands are listed on this leaflet.

 Prenatal Plus are a combination of many different vitamins that are normally found in foods and other natural sources.